 Maybe you see something in your inbox about your EZ pass auto-refill being rejected.
-Well that takes about 2 minutes to fix that problem.
+It takes about 2 minutes to fix that problem.
 Go ahead and and log into the appropriate website and update your card information.
 Title, tag, and move the Note out of the inbox.
-You, my friend, are done!
+You’re done!

 B. Move out of your Inbox and create a corresponding task in ToDoist.

 I wish all tasks only took 2 minutes.
 Unfortunately, during your Evernote Inbox processing you’ll run across documents that require a task or next action.
 Don’t drop your processing now and spend 15 minutes completing that thing.
 Pull up ToDoist and add a task with an appropriate due date.
 Press Cmd, Shift, A — you don’t even have to click anything!
 You see, nothing gets lost in the shuffle.
 Now that the task is created, go ahead and title, tag, and move that Note out of the inbox into the appropriate location within Evernote.